benmiller314/cdm2020spring/plans/lesson-11.md

 <li>How would the layout need to change if you changed your ranking, e.g. if you put one of your current tier-twos into the top slot?</li>
 </ul>
 </div>

-### GIMP Notes
-* Remember our strategies for drawing attention, which you can use to signal your hierarchy through scale, value, color, proximity, and style: [bit.ly/cdm2020spring-criteria](http://bit.ly/cdm2020spring-criteria#heading=h.fhi9jgmnxpx8) (see the section on "Keywords toward a Visual Rhetoric").
-* GIMP's toolbox is kinda cluttered, but the tools are also indexed by category in the menu bar, helpfully, under Tools.
-(And every tool has a keyboard shortcut, too: may be worth memorizing your go-to instruments.)
-* There's often extra tips for the tool you're using under the editing window, in a tiny font; try holding shift, alt, control, command, etc while you click or drag to see what it says/does.

 ### Timing Reminder / HW Preview
 Some preview of the project will be due before next class, just to make sure you're all getting started on it.